by Bill Sacks July 9, 2020

 In addition to the necessity for counter-violence, in conditions when it strengthens our class and weakens our capitalist class enemies, the main requirement for successful revolutions is organization of millions of workers, in one country after another.
 The millions will need to grasp and adopt as their own the single-minded goal of seizing power from the capitalists and with that power completely transform the social order to a stable one that can sustain itself for the long haul, free of exploitation and oppression.
 This means, among many other things, recruiting thousands of working-class soldiers in the capitalist militaries to join their class sisters and brothers around the world in the struggle, and to turn their guns around against our mutual exploiters and oppressors.
 This was a critical part of the strategy in the 20th century Russian and Chinese working-class seizures of power.

 As revolution sweeps from country to country, and there is no reason to believe it would begin in the US, each victorious section of the world’s working class will need to aid those yet to prevail, until the entire world is freed from this violent exploitative and oppressive system.
-The revolutionary eradication of capitalist state power does mean that our own mass organized counter-violence can soon end.
+The revolutionary eradication of capitalist state power does not mean that our own mass organized counter-violence can soon end.
 After all, if the capitalists employ such widespread means of incidental as well as deliberate violence even when the working class is not yet in a position to challenge them for state power, their assaults will be that much more concentrated and violent when they are so challenged.
 And after a seizure of power, those capitalists still in power in other countries will band together and fight all the harder to regain power wherever they lose it.
 This they did from 1917-1922, when many capitalist powers invaded the USSR in an unsuccessful attempt to overthrow the new Russian revolution, and in the 1950-1953 Korean War, an unsuccessful attempt to arrest the Chinese revolution, albeit not without killing millions.
 The world’s capitalists will use all possible means to attempt to retain or regain their grip on power, as they have in Vietnam (3 million dead), Iraq (more than 1 ½ million dead), and Afghanistan (still inflicting its death), plus countless proxy wars fought by aspiring capitalist rulers backed by imperialists.

 Eventually, some time in the future, long after humanity has freed itself from want and misery and has transformed itself and its culture to one of cooperation and collective rewarding labor for common goals, with selfish individualism relegated to the ancient history books (or as Marx called that period, “prehistory”), a time can reasonably be expected when there will no longer be the need for a functioning state as a means of coercion and violence.
 Although, a social organization to coordinate and plan production with human needs will be necessary in perpetuity.
 Then, and only then, will humanity be able to turn its swords into plowshares, or, perhaps more appropriately today, its drones and missiles into computers and cell phones, and bring violence of any against any to a final end.